 - Individuals employed by an air carrier as a cabin crew member or flight deck, if they receive compensated time off at least equivalent to the new law are exempted for applying for paid sick leave

-- Yes, you can, but the employer may limit or cap the overall leave an employee can accure between 6 days to 48 hours
+Yes, you can, but the employer may limit or cap the overall leave an employee can accrue between 6 days to 48 hours.

-- It depends on certain scenarios.
-For ex: If the sick leave is planned, as may be the case with scheduled doctor’s appointment, then the employee must notify the employer in advance.
-If the need is unforeseeable, then the employee can inform the employer as soon as practical, as may occur in the case of medical emergency or unanticipated illness
+It depends on certain scenarios.
+For example: if the sick leave is planned, as may be the case with scheduled doctor’s appointments, then the employee must notify the employer in advance.
+If the need is unforeseeable, then the employee can inform the employer as soon as practical, as may occur in the case of a medical emergency or unanticipated illness.

-To know more on other special leave policies under California’s labor laws, visit this page.
+To know more about other special leave policies under California’s labor laws, visit this page.